Intergenerational Mobility Trends and the Changing Role of Female Labor: Abstract

 \section{Abstract}

-Using harmonized administrative data from Scandinavia, we find that intergenerational rank associations in income have increased uniformly across Sweden, Denmark, and Norway for cohorts born between 1951 and 1979.
-Splitting these trends by gender, we find that father-son mobility has been stable, while family correlations for mothers and daughters trend upward.
-Similar patterns appear in US survey data, albeit with slightly different timing.
-Finally, based on evidence from records on occupations and educational attainments, we argue that the observed decline in intergenerational mobility is consistent with female skills becoming increasingly valued in the labor market.
+\onehalfspacing Using harmonized administrative data from Scandinavia, we find that intergenerational rank associations in income have increased uniformly across Sweden, Denmark, and Norway for cohorts born between 1951 and 1979.
+By gender, father-son mobility remains stable, while correlations for mothers and daughters rise.
+Similar patterns appear in US survey data, albeit with different timing.
+We show that the decline in income mobility reflects a stronger link between female income and underlying productivity, rather than stronger intergenerational transmission of human capital or changes in assortative mating.
+Finally, we show that parent-child correlations increase mainly when women gain access to jobs that match their productivity.

 \pagenumbering{arabic}